 The Innovation Hub designation on Schedule "C.12.A" means that the main uses are institutional and employment uses in mixed use and single purpose buildings.
 Public/private partnerships for the provision of related uses and facilities will also be permitted and may incorporate certain uses not specifically identified as permitted, if required to ensure their viability.
-Limited retail and service commercial, as well as other service uses, which are ancillary to the permitted uses and generally located on the ground floor of buildings to be accessible to the public will also be permitted.
-Mixed use buildings which also include residential uses on the upper floors, and livework developments will be permitted, subject to detailed review with respect to land use compatibility.
+Limited retail and service commercial, as well as other service uses, which are complementary to the permitted uses and generally located on the ground floor of buildings to be accessible to the public will also be permitted.
+Mixed use buildings which also include residential uses, and live-work developments will be permitted, subject to detailed review with respect to land use compatibility.